 Communication Studies Grade Requirement

-No more than two grades below a C in communication studies courses may be used to fulfill degree requirements.
+No more than two grades below a "C" in Communication Studies courses may be used to satisfy degree requirements.

 Program Requirement

-Sample Pattern, Four Years, Two Co-ops in Spring/Summer First Half
+Sample Pattern, Four Years, Two Co-ops in Spring/Summer Session A

 Year 1